Today I am sharing thrifty and simple ways to add charm to your kitchen!

 Consider switching out your hardware

 Hardware can make such a big difference!
-Our kitchen had sleek, stainless steel handles when we moved in and while they worked well for someone with more modern taste, they didn’t fit the cottage vibe I was going for.
+Our kitchen had sleek, stainless steel handles when we moved in and, while they worked well for someone with more modern farmhouse kitchen, they didn’t fit the vintage charm vibe I was going for.

 I have since gone through two sets of hardware, and my first set was actually purchased from eBay!
 You can find some great deals if you are willing to search.
 My current hardware was purchased here.

 Install faux wood beams

 Have you checked out my DIY faux wood beam step-by-step tutorial?
 Wood beams don’t have to cost thousands of dollars, in fact we spent less than a hundred on ours.
 Beams add so much warmth, character and rustic charm.
 Plus, they are much easier to install than you think!